Names Starting With :

 -

 A Welsh name, derived from “owain” meaning “lamb”.
-The name Owainy is a rare and unique name with Welsh origins.
-It is a variation of the name Owain, which is a traditional Welsh boy’s name.
-Owain means “youth” or “well-born” in Welsh.
-In Welsh mythology and history, Owain was a popular name among Welsh princes…
+The name Owainydd is a Welsh name that has ancient roots in Welsh history and mythology.
+The name is a variation of the more common Welsh name Owain, which means “youth” or “young warrior.”
+Owain is a popular name in Wales and is often associated with legends…

 -